m-agustin/string-rvs/README.md

-# string-rvs
+# Reverse String

-uses string reversal to determine if the word is a palindrome or not
+Incorporates reverse string to determine the user's input is a palindrome or not.